MarcelBostelaar/FederatedArchive/devnotes.md

 - [ ] Button to request a requestable

 ## Additional features backend
-- [ ] Persistent ID for files that link up different versions of a file
+- [x] Persistent ID for files that link up different versions of a file
+  - [ ] Change example generator to correctly add the persistent ids to the correct files.

 ## Not MVP